01-edu/public/subjects/social-network/README.md

 When navigating the social network the user should be able to follow and unfollow other users.
 Needless to say that to unfollow a user you have to be following him/her.

 Regarding following someone, the user must initiate this by sending a follow request to the desired user.
 The recipient user can then choose to "accept" or "decline" the request.
-However, if the recipient user has a public profile (as explained in the next section), this request-and-accept process is bypassed and the user who sent the request automatically starts following the user with the pubic profile.
+However, if the recipient user has a public profile (as explained in the next section), this request-and-accept process is bypassed and the user who sent the request automatically starts following the user with the public profile.

 ---